-Take a Trip Around the (Plant) World
+Take A Trip Around the (Plant) World

 Plants within the Biology Greenhouse come from all over the world--from the southwestern desert to tropical rain forests.
+The facility is composed of four separate rooms.

 Jungle Room